talon-one/talon_go/docs/Campaign.md

 `func (o *Campaign) SetLastActivity(v time.Time)`

 SetLastActivity gets a reference to the given time.Time and assigns it to the LastActivity field.

+### GetWeeklyUsageCount

+`func (o *Campaign) GetWeeklyUsageCount() int32`

+GetWeeklyUsageCount returns the WeeklyUsageCount field if non-nil, zero value otherwise.

+### GetWeeklyUsageCountOk

+`func (o *Campaign) GetWeeklyUsageCountOk() (int32, bool)`

+GetWeeklyUsageCountOk returns a tuple with the WeeklyUsageCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasWeeklyUsageCount

+`func (o *Campaign) HasWeeklyUsageCount() bool`

+HasWeeklyUsageCount returns a boolean if a field has been set.

+### SetWeeklyUsageCount

+`func (o *Campaign) SetWeeklyUsageCount(v int32)`

+SetWeeklyUsageCount gets a reference to the given int32 and assigns it to the WeeklyUsageCount field.

 ### GetUpdated